NixOS/rfcs/rfcs/0092-plan-dynamism.md

 # Alternatives
 [alternatives]: #alternatives

-- Do what we would do with this RFC with only Recursive Nix.
+- Restrict ourselves to a subset of what we can do with this RFC, and implement that using only Recursive Nix without making use of this RFC.
-  The issue with doing something like `nixBuild` with Recursive Nix, is that the derivations you're building inside the build will not be registered as dependencies.
-This makes logging essentially useless if an inner build fails.
+  Notably, we can still run `nix build` at the end of builds.
+This isn't as great, since 1) the daemon will consider the build doing `nix build` as an active build, 2) it messes with logging, often the log of a failing inner build will not be easily accessible, and
-  NB: This is **not** a replacement for Recursive Nix.
-We still need the ability to access the store inside the build for many usages of this RFC's features.
+  3) we can't actually have derivations that build derivations.
 - Do nothing, and continue to have no good answer for large builds like Linux and Chromium.

 # Unresolved questions